foxBMS/foxbms-2/docs/software/modules/driver/afe/adi/adi_ades1830.rst

 - Set all PWM balancing values to 0.
 - Clear all flags in Status Register Group C with the ``CLRFLAG`` command.
-- Issue an ``ADCV`` command to set continuous measurements of C-ADCs and S-ADCS (S-ADCs are redundant measurements).
+- Issue an ``ADCV`` command to set continuous measurements of C-ADCs and S-ADCs (S-ADCs are redundant measurements).
 - Read revision of all AFEs in the daisy-chain.

 Measurement sequence